Job Title: Aspiring Professionals Programme Coordinator

 - Using initiative to ensure effective liaison between the SMF and its employer partners

-- Maintaining excellent monitoring/evaluation/tracking procedures for student progress and the effectiveness of activities and events; compiling reports as required
+- Maintaining excellent monitoring, evaluation and tracking procedures for student progress and the effectiveness of activities and events; compiling reports as required

 - Undertaking all relevant activities to ensure the stakeholder relationships are well-maintained, including meetings and email/letter correspondence, general admin tasks, and the resolution of any complaints